inoxlang/inox/README.md

 TODO: explain

-### Declaration of CLI parameters & environment variables
+### Declaration of CLI Parameters & Environment Variables

 CLI parameters & environment variables can be described in the manifest: